 Well, now here is another pretty storage build to add to your DIY collection and as always, it’s super versatile!

 This storage chest is the PERFECT size to use as a small coffee table, entryway bench storage, end of the bed storage, toy box storage, or just for keepsake storage.
 I love a good pretty AND functional piece of furniture, don’t you?

 This post contains affiliate links for your convenience.
-If you purchase from these links, I may receive a small commission at no extra cost to you.
-This helps support this site and keeps the content free.
 Thank you for your support!
 Please see disclosure policy for more details.

 Kreg Rip Cut (optional, but helpful)